ppretki/ppretki.github.io/_posts/2020-07-12-CodeTesting.md

 ---
 layout: post
-title: Tests - Code Duplication
+title: Code Testing
 ---

+# Code Duplication in Tests

 >
 Readability matters.
 Don't try to be overly DRY .
 Duplication is okay, if it improves readability.
 Try to find a balance between DRY and DAMP code